khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ### Behavior

+- Below the breadcrumb is a bottom border that should always be present.
 - Use an [ellipsis button](/components/button) to hide groups when there are three or more subgroups in the path.
 - Use an [ellipsis button](/components/button) to hide all Wiki page breadcrumb items except the current page.
 - The top-level group and the subgroup closest to the project are never collapsed.